 Just the bare board for making up your own machines.
 The board includes the servo drive circuitry with builtin DCC decoder and a DPDT relay.
 To make a complete turnout installation you will need: a servo and some sort of mount; a fascia controller or a toggle switch; a power supply; and some jumpers for setting the options (included).

-Must use with 5Volts DC Power (see below for reccomended power supply).
+Must use with 5Volts DC Power (see below for recommended power supply).

 A SwitchWright and a slave unit driven with a Y cable make a perfect drive for a crossover.